cardstack/cardstack-token/CONTRACT-OPS.md

 ```
 truffle exec ./scripts/cst-configure.sh --tokenName="Cardstack Token" --tokenSymbol="CST" --buyPriceEth=0.005 --sellPriceEth=0.005 sellCap=50000000 --foundation="<foundation address>" -r "<registry address>" -d
 ```
-(These numbers are examples, use the real values when the time comes) _(TODO: can we use a null address if the foundation address has not been set yet?)_
+(These numbers are examples, use the real values when the time comes.
+Also note that the foundation address is optional)
 * The result will be an Ethereum address, data, and estimated gas for the transaction.
 Copy paste these values into the www.myetherwallet.com. for the gas limit, use the estimated gas as your guide.
 The gas limit describes the units of gas that this transaction will allow to be consumed.
 You are not penalized for using a larger value than the estimated gas.
 You are only charged for gas that your transaction actually uses.
 Also, increasing this particular value does not make your tranaction process faster (that is a different field).
 * adjust the gas price slider in the upper right to reflect the speed that you want the transaction to be processed with.
 * click the button to confirm the transaction